Rachel's Miracle

 About This Site

 Welcome and thank you for visiting Rachel's Miracle.
-An inspirational, heart-warming story of Love and Friendship, Faith, Hope and Recovery.
-The purpose of this site is to provide Hope to brain injury survivors, caregivers, family members, friends, or anyone else affected by this life-changing injury.
+An inspirational, heart-warming story of Love and Friendship, Faith, Hope and Recovery The purpose of this site is to provide hope to brain injury survivors, caregivers, family members, friends, or anyone else affected by this injury.

 Power Of Prayer